 Gantt Chart Templates for Excel

-Microsoft Office comes with free and premium online templates for making Excel Gantt charts.
+Microsoft Office comes with free and premium project timeline templates for making Excel Gantt charts.
 Here’re some templates you may find useful.

 - Simple Gantt Chart Template: This is a free template that you can download from the official MS Office Templates website.
 However, this template does not have any options to add milestones.